mpektkd/Algorithms-Complexity/README.md

 > - Representation of a number with powers of 2.
 > - Implementation of BFS Algorithm in a funny version.
+> - DFS Implementation in a funny version detecting Corona Virus
+> - Stacks finding Vaccine for Corona